-- A student seeks to claim credit for the work or efforts of another without authorization or citation, i.e., plagiarism (View the Howler Tutorial on Citing Sources and Avoiding Plagiarism);
+- You seek to claim credit for the work or efforts of another without authorization or citation, i.e., plagiarism.
+(View the Howler Tutorial on Citing Sources and Avoiding Plagiarism).

-- A student uses unauthorized materials (notes, calculators, etc.) in any academic exercise;
+- You use unauthorized materials (notes, calculators, etc.) in any academic exercise.

-- A student forges or falsifies academic documents or records;
+- You forge or falsify academic documents or records.

-- A student provides examination questions or answers to another person, or accepts examination questions or answers from another person;
+- You provide examination questions or answers to another person, or accept examination questions or answers from another person.

-- A student copies the academic work of another student;
+- You copy the academic work of another student.

-- A student intentionally impedes or damages the academic work of another;
+- You intentionally impede or damage the academic work of another.

-- A student engages in conduct that misrepresents a student’s academic performance;
+- You engage in conduct that misrepresents your academic performance.

-- A student assists another student in any of the acts described in this section; or,
+- You assist another student in any of the acts described in this section.

-- Any member of the college community assists or collaborates with a student in any of the acts described in this section.
+- Any member of the college community assists or collaborates with you in any of the acts described in this section.

-- These definitions apply to all academic work, including, but not limited to, all exams, essays, homework, performances, computer programs, projects, labs, tutoring and the like.
+These definitions, which are not exhaustive of what may be considered academic misconduct, apply to all academic work, including, but not limited to, exams, essays, homework, performances, computer programs, projects, labs, tutoring and the like.

 The following disciplinary sanctions may be imposed for academic misconduct:

-- A written reprimand presented only to the student;
+- A written reprimand presented only to you

-- Removal of the student from the course in progress;
+- Your removal from the course in progress

-- Removal of the individual from the student help, lab, tutoring position, athletic team or other student-related activities; or,
+- Your removal from student help, lab, tutoring position, athletic team or other student-related activities